 Non-instructional full time employees may accumulate up to ninety (90) sick days.
-Any full-time non-instructional employee that has more than ninety (90) sick days at the completion of a school year will be compensated for each sick day in excess of ninety (90) at the completion of a school year will be compensated for each sick day in excess of 90 that are not used each year.
-Compensation will be at the rate of \$30.00 per day.
+Any full-time non-instructional employee that has more than ninety (90) sick days at the completion of a school year will be compensated for each sick day in excess of 90 that are not used each year.
+Compensation will be at the rate of \$70.00 per day.
 Part-time non-instructional employees may accumulate up to twenty-five (25) sick days.
-Any part-time non-instructional employee that has more than twenty-five (25) sick days at the completion of a school year will compensated for each sick day in excess of twenty-five (25) that are not used each year.
-Compensation will be at the rate of \$25.00 per day.
+Any part-time non-instructional employee that has more than twenty-five (25) sick days at the completion of a school year will compensated for each sick day in excess of twenty-five (25) sick days at the completion of a school year will compensated for each sick day in excess of twenty-five (25) that are not used each year.
+Compensation will be at the rate of \$40.00 per day.